-The Swedish Ice Hotel is located in Jukkasjärvi, Sweden.
-It has over 80 rooms and is built annually using ice from the nearby Torne River.
-The 30,000-square-foot hotel is located 200 km north of the Arctic Circle and features an Absolut Vodka ice bar, an ice cinema, an ice chapel, ice family rooms, and ice suites.
+In the heart of Swedish Lapland, the most northerly province of the country, is the Ice Hotel.
+Located some 1,200km north of Stockholm in Jukkasjärvi, it has over 80 rooms and is built annually using ice from the nearby Torne River.
+The 30,000-square-foot hotel is located 200km north of the Arctic Circle and features an Absolut Vodka ice bar, an ice cinema, an ice chapel, ice family rooms, and ice suites.
 The whole structure uses 4,000 tons of ice.

 In short, everything is about ice.

 The hotel began in 1990 when French artist Jannot Derid held an exhibition in a cylinder-shaped igloo in the area.
 One night, there were no rooms available in the town, so some visitors slept in sleeping bags on top of reindeer skin, beginning the world’s first “ice hotel.”